 - Lori Hinnant, Journalist, Associated Press

 - Joyce Murerwa, Global Technical Lead, Nutrition and NCDs, Amref Health Africa

 - Grace Marquis, Associate Professor, School of Human Nutrition, McGill University

-The GHP webinar on "Implications of the COVID-19 Pandemic for Nutrition in African Settings" will be held online on Wednesday, December 2, 2020, 12:00 - 1:30 PM EST.
+The GHP webinar on "Implications of the COVID-19 Pandemic for Nutrition in African Settings" was held online on Wednesday, December 2, 2020, 12:00 - 1:30 PM EST.

 For more information or any questions, please email ghp.med [at] mcgill.ca

 About our speakers:

 - Based in Paris, Lori Hinnant has reported throughout Europe, North Africa and Iraq, Mideast, combining data-journalism with deeply personal reporting to document the wide-ranging effects of migration and terrorism.
 She uncovered a global drive to raise ransoms for hundreds of Christians detained by the Islamic State group, and documented the unreported deaths of thousands of migrants around the world.
 During the global pandemic, she's reported from Paris on the long-term effects of hunger, the shortage of oxygen access in poor countries, and the lack of quality refrigeration for coronavirus vaccines in the developing world.